 Lucky shakes his head, groggy, then scoots up on his palms and butt.
 “They’re searching the castle, hunting down the remaining Sytíshí…” A pained moan escapes his lips.
 “My cursed leg…”

 Nyanti kneels beside Lucky.
 “Here.”
 She extends her hand and moves it slowly down the length of his thigh.
 Her fingers glow with a dreamy sparkle.
-“That should help.”
+“This should help.”

 He grunts in acknowledgment.
 “Thank you.
 It feels better already.”

 “A partial healing, but it’ll do for now.”
 Her eyes stay fixed on his leg as she reverses directions, moving her hand toward his hip.

 “What?
 No!”
 Lucky glares at her.
 “Finish the job!
 My leg is—”

 “I am wounded!”
 Lucky snarls.
-“And I am not being paid to be a soldier or demon-hunter!
-The agreement was to travel with the Wolven and watch his back, not fight off a pair of gods-cursed Whisper Fo—”
+“And I am not being paid to be a soldier or savior!
+My agreement was to travel with the Wolven and watch his back, not fight off a pair of gods-cursed Whisper Fo—”

 “This is absurd,” Lucky grumbles.

 “You’ll get what you’re owed.”
 Gyrax pats himself down, checking his gear and weapons.
-“I’m going after Ren and Elier.”
+“I’m going out to find Ren and Elier.”